brodieG/unitizer/DEVNOTES.md

 * should we keep objects that user creates while browsing across tests? probably, but we don't right now.
-* accept all (hidden?) option
-  * Right now comes up most when removing tests and wanting them all deleted w/o having to review every single one
-* Deleted tests getting attributed to `Total` while showing a column of zeros is confusing; maybe should be it's own line
 * Current behavior of automatically storing new non-tests and discarding reference non tests can be potentially confusing to someone examining the environment and not realizing the object they are looking at is not the same that was used in the evaluation of the reference test; need to think about now to handle this (throw warning whenever such objects are accessed?)
-* Sometimes we want to replace a test with a variation on it, with the expectation that the result is unchanged; how do we provide a mechanism for the user to do this?
-Some system to browse all the tests and extract the objects there-in?
 * Should ESC be treated the same way as `Q`?
 Right now causes an unexpected exit with loss of all work.
 * Adding a browser inside `browse` source code, and then Q from browser() env